neuronsimulator/nrn-modeldb-ci/README.md

   runmodels -h
   ```
   Note that models have to be downloaded beforehand with `getmodels`.
   You can specify `--virtual` so that NEURON GUI is run in headless mode.
-It requires a backend (n.r. `Xvfb`)
+It requires a backend (n.r. `Xvfb`).
+  Re-running in the same `--workdir` can mangle results.
+Please use `--clean` if you wish to re-run in the same `--workdir`.

 * `report2html` -> create an interactive HTML report for a given json report (obtained with `runmodels`)